Iamthelaw/notes/✅ code-complete.md

 - Use comments to prepare the reader for what is to follow
 - Avoid abbreviations
 - Comment anything that gets around an error or an undocumented feature in a language or an environment
 - Justify violations of good programming style.
-If you’ve had to violate good program- ming style, explain why
+If you’ve had to violate good programming style, explain why

 > Commenting tricky code is exactly the wrong approach to take.